hykim-soulis/Store-Frontend-Project/README.md

 # Store A Project

-Store A is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.
+Store A is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process with stripe api.
-This is a project for Udacity Full Stack JavaScript Developer Nanodegree Program.

 ## Project description